Police & Crime Plan

 Retail crime will be embedded within Lisa’s new Police and Crime Plan, the blueprint for policing priorities in Surrey between 2025 and 2028.

-Lisa said: “We are asking those directly affected by retail crime to have their say.
+Lisa said: “We have asked those directly affected by retail crime to have their say.

 Chief Constable Tim De Meyer said: “Retail crime is far from a ‘victimless crime’.